-- 8.9 I have addressed the issues raised regarding neighbour amenity in paragraph 8.5, those regarding car parking in paragraph 8.7, and those regarding highway impact in paragraph 8.8.
-Three issues remain: amenity space for residents of the existing house, the creation of a terraced form, and the likelihood of future subdivision. - 8.10 The outdoor amenity space proposed for both the new house and the existing house at 1 Ferndale Rise would be limited.
-I do not consider it to be so small as to warrant refusal of the application. - 8.11 The Inspector's decision on the earlier application 09/0293/FUL confirms that the principle of an additional dwelling is acceptable on this site, notwithstanding that it would create a terraced form and might be intensively occupied.
+- 8.12 I have addressed the issues raised regarding neighbour amenity in paragraph 8.5, those regarding car parking in paragraph 8.7, and those regarding highway impact in paragraph 8.8.
+Two issues remain: amenity space for residents of the existing house, and the creation of a terraced form. - 8.13 The outdoor amenity space proposed for both the new house and the existing house at 1 Ferndale Rise would be limited.
+I do not consider it to be so small as to warrant refusal of the application. - 8.14 The Inspector's decision on the earlier application 09/0293/FUL confirms that the principle of an additional dwelling is acceptable on this site, notwithstanding that it would create a terraced form and might be intensively occupied.
 Any future subdivision into two or more flats, or occupancy by more than six individuals as a house-in-multiple-occupation, would require a new planning application, at which stage any further issues raised could be considered.